Course resource help for Japanese Studies

 Other EBSCO databases

 Academic Search Complete is available on a web platform called EBSCO.
 The Library subscribes to several key databases through this same platform.
-They all look the same and the video guide (right) shows you how to search any of the EBSCO databases, individually or in combination.
+Brookes has access to around 20 other EBSCO databases.
+They all look the same and you can search them individually or in combination.
+The video guide (right) shows you how to search any of these EBSCO databases.

 JSTOR